Index and Glossary – C

 Discussion: Each Account value in the system has associated with it two descriptions, a long one that is 30 characters in length and a short one, an abbreviated version of the long one, which is 10 characters in length.
-General Accounting maintains these descriptions.
+Financial Reporting & Accounting maintains these descriptions.

 A Custom Account Description can be established for each unique Activity/Account or Project/Account combination.
 The same Account value used in separate Activities or Projects may have different custom descriptions.
 Each Custom Account Description will consist of the system maintained short description for the specified Account value (10 characters) followed by a “:” followed by up to 19 characters determined by the Responsible Person (or designee) of each Activity or Project.